istio/istio.io/content/en/docs/tasks/security/authz-tcp/index.md

 because some delay is possible due to caching and other propagation overhead.
 {{< /tip >}}

-## Installing and configuring a TCP workload
+## Configure access control for a TCP workload

 By default, the [Bookinfo](/docs/examples/bookinfo/) example application only uses the HTTP protocol.
 To showcase the authorization of TCP traffic, you must update the application to use TCP.
-The following steps deploy the Bookinfo application and update its `ratings` workload to the `v2` version, which talks to a MongoDB backend using TCP:
+The following steps deploy the Bookinfo application and update its `ratings` workload to the `v2` version, which talks to a MongoDB backend using TCP, and then apply the authorization policy to the MongoDB workload.

 1. Install `v2` of the `ratings` workload with the `bookinfo-ratings-v2` service account: